 I feel most at peace when I’m creating my woodblock prints.
 From finding inspiration in the wild to carving and printing in my studio, it all feels like a journey to discover my true self, a journey home.

-Trained in Japan and inspired by the Great Lakes region, Mary Brodbeck’s art shows a reverence for the natural world and a Zen-like calm.
-Her original woodblock prints are part of collections at the Detroit Institute of Arts, Muskegon Museum of Art, Kalamazoo Institute of Arts, Frederick Meijer Gardens and Sculpture Park, and numerous other public and private collections worldwide.
+Trained in Japan and inspired by the Great Lakes region, Mary Brodbeck’s art reveals a reverence for the natural world and a Zen-like calm.
+Her original woodblock prints are part of collections at the Detroit Institute of Arts, Muskegon Museum of Art, Kalamazoo Institute of Arts, Frederick Meijer Gardens and Sculpture Park, and numerous other public and private collections internationally.

 Hudson Gallery (Sylvania, OH)